 FAQs

-Q: How do you change the view in SQL Server?
+Q: What is a view in SQL Server?

-Q: How do I alter a SQL view?
+Q: How can you alter a SQL view?

 The following is the syntax to alter an existing view.